Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Measures of polarization and their geometric interpretations

+A different measure of polarization was proposed based on the idea of Rayleigh scattering \cite{Dennis2007}.
+Suppose that a small scatterer is placed at the point where polarization is to be measured and the far field scattered by the particle (in the Rayleigh regime) is collected and polarimetrically characterized.
+For each scattering direction, the measured field is paraxial with respect to that direction, so $P_{\rm 2D}$ can be used to characterize the degree of polarization in the corresponding direction.
+These directional degrees of polarization can then be averaged over all directions, weighted by their corresponding radiant intensity.
+It turns out that the directional integrals can be evaluated in closed form if one uses instead the square root of the directional average of the square of the product of the 2D degree of polarization and the radiant intensity.
+The resulting measure then takes the form

-We conclude this section by noting that other measures of polarization have been proposed that are inspired by thought experiments, such as Rayleigh scattering \cite{Dennis2007} and interferometry \cite{Bjork2014}.
-The latter of these two measures was defined to be explicitly invariant to all unitary transformations of the field; the former, on the other hand, is invariant only to rotations and inversions.
-That is, unlike the other measures discussed in this section, the measure in \cite{Dennis2007} cannot be expressed in terms of of only the eigenvalues $\lambda_i$, even though it has been shown to always be very similar in value to $P_{\rm I}$ \cite{Petruccelli2010}.
-This lack of invariance to general unitary transformations should not be seen as problematic, however, since such invariance does not carry the same physical importance for nonparaxial fields as it does for paraxial beams, because general unitary transformations cannot be associated with the action of simple optical elements.
-To see this, note that a given local polarization matrix can be achieved through extremely different combinations of (traveling and/or evanescent) plane waves, and it is hard to envision a device that would cause the same local unitary transformation independently of the more global behavior of the field.
+Unlike all other measures discussed in this section, $P_{\rm RS}$ cannot be expressed purely in terms of the eigenvalues $\lambda_i$, because it is not invariant to unitary transformations.
+As mentioned already, though, this lack of invariance to general unitary transformations should not be seen as problematic, since such invariance does not carry the physical importance for nonparaxial fields as it does for paraxial beams, because general unitary transformations cannot be associated with the action of simple optical elements.
+Let us stress that this is not a current technological limitation, but a fundamental one, because the field in general does not have a well-defined direction of propagation: a given local polarization matrix can be achieved through extremely different combinations of (traveling and/or evanescent) plane waves, and it is hard to envision a device that would cause the same local unitary transformation independently of the more global behavior of the field.
+Despite this qualitative difference, $P_{\rm RS}$ has been shown \cite{Petruccelli2010} to take very similar numerical values as $P_{\rm I}$, since the following inequality is always satisfied: